21 Types of Bosses

 19. The Perfectionist

 The perfectionist is a micro-manager who likes to control all of your work.
-The behaviour is obsessive, and leaves you with very little trust in your own abilities.
+The behavior is obsessive, and leaves you with very little trust in your own abilities.
 Over time, you’ll learn that nothing you do will ever be good enough for him.
 Instead of losing all motivation, learn to work for yourself and your own standards.
 At one point, sit down with your boss and ask him to explain his expectations (even put them in writing) so you both can “get on the same page.”

 20. The Eccentric

 The eccentric boss has unrealistic expectations for his staff.
 He has a unique way of completing his work, and expects his employees to work in the same manner.
 He can be gentle, but often causes confusion around his expectations and explanations of projects.
-This boss is likely to play favourites (as he gravitates towards others with similar interests).
+This boss is likely to play favorites (as he gravitates towards others with similar interests).
 The eccentric boss would most likely rather be doing something else, and sometimes this will show.

 21. The Great Boss